raj23manj/react-basics/README.md

       * During Updation(props or state changes occur)
        * getDerivedStateFromProps(props, state)
        * shouldComponentUpdate(nextProps, nextState) => check wheter or not to continue
+         * use this if we want to check specific propps changed, if want to change when all props chanhe then extend class from PureComponent
        * render()
        * and then updates child components
        * getSnapshotBeforeUpdate(prevProps, prevState) => used for like restore scrolling position